Motorola Mobility warns of Q4 revenue shortfall

-Motorola Mobility Holdings Inc warned that its fourth-quarter 2011 revenue would miss Wall Street expectations as it was weighed down by tough competition and legal expenses in what is usually the best quarter of the year.
+Jan 6 Motorola Mobility Holdings Inc (MMI.N) warned that its fourth-quarter revenue would miss Wall Street expectations as it was weighed down by tough competition and legal expenses in what is usually the best quarter of the year.

-The company, which has agreed to be bought by Google Inc, forecast fourth-quarter sales of $3.4 billion, below analyst expectations for revenue of $3.88 billion, according to Thomson Reuters I/B/E/S.
+The company, which has agreed to be bought by Google Inc (GOOG.O), forecast fourth-quarter sales of $3.4 billion - below analyst expectations for revenue of $3.88 billion, according to Thomson Reuters I/B/E/S.

 Motorola Mobility said it is still working with Google on gaining approval for their proposed deal, which they still expect to close early this year.